Rancilio Silvia Review + Modding Options & the New Silvia Pro

 • 23.5cm wide x 29 cm deep x 34cm tall.
 14Kg

-• Stainless steel tamper with a black wooden deal with
+• Stainless steel tamper with a black wooden handle

 Rancilio Silvia E V6 2020 – Price